 Contact Carla Phillips at email@example.com to set up your gift!

-SEMC appreciates your generous support of our annual activities!You can support SEMC general operations, the SEMC Endowment, the Peter S. Lapaglia Scholarship Fund (supports JIMI tuition scholarships), JIMI Sustainability Fund, National Leadership Institute, Legacy Society (Planned Giving), or other activities.
+SEMC appreciates your generous support of our annual activities!There are many ways to support SEMC through gifts toward general operations, the SEMC Endowment, the Peter S. Lapaglia Scholarship Fund (supports JIMI tuition scholarships), Martha Battle Jackson Fund (JIMI), Leadership Institute, Legacy Society (Planned Giving), annual meeting scholarships and other activities.

 The William T. and Sylvia F. Alderson Endowment Fellows